otacke/h5p-todo/README.md

 Improve retention by implementing something as described in http://pad.o-e-r.de/p/oercamp19-WS4-04

 ### Core/Plugins
+- Per content type, allow to select users whose state should be reset.
-Add option to skip reset, can be useful if you simply changed a typo or something minor.
+- In editor (plugin integration), add option to skip resetting after changing - can be useful if you simply changed a typo or something minor.

 ### ChemJax
 Look into supporting ChemJax (similar to MathJax)